Driluz/Driluz/README.md

 🎯 Focused on: Angular e Design Systems

-📚 knowledge in: python, sql, database, data science, web development.
+📚 knowledge in: python, sql, HTML5, JavaScript, database, data science, web development.

 👨‍💻 See more about me and my projects, available at <a href="http://bit.ly/adrianoluz-web" target="_blank">adrinoluz-web</a>